survivejs/webpack-book/manuscript/styling/02_separating_css.md

 Webpack provides a means to generate a separate CSS bundles using [ExtractTextPlugin](https://www.npmjs.com/package/extract-text-webpack-plugin).
 It can aggregate multiple CSS files into one.
 For this reason, it comes with a loader that handles the extraction process.
 The plugin then picks up the result aggregated by the loader and emits a separate file.

 Due to this process, `ExtractTextPlugin` comes with overhead during the compilation phase.
-It won't work with Hot Module Replacement (HMR) by design.
-Given the plugin is used only for production, that won't be a problem.
+It doesn't work with Hot Module Replacement (HMR) by design.
+Given the plugin is used only for production, that is not a problem.

 T> This same technique can be employed with other assets, like templates, too.